peaksandpies/universal-analytics/README.md

 The tests are written with [mocha](https://github.com/visionmedia/mocha) using [should](https://github.com/visionmedia/should.js) and [Sinon.JS](https://github.com/cjohansen/Sinon.JS).

-Run them by executing the following commands in the `universal-analytics` directory:
+Run them by executing the following commands in the `cross-ga` directory:

 ```
 $ npm install